wenzhaopan/Digit-Classifier/README.md

 # Overview
-This is a neural network with backpropagation implemented, designed to classify handwritten digits from the MNIST dataset.
+This is a neural network with backpropagation, designed to classify handwritten digits from the MNIST dataset.
 The network consists of 3 hidden layers and achieves approximately 97% accuracy.

 # Getting Started